techinessoverloaded/iOSAppDevBasics/classes.md

 }
 ```

-The Colon (`:`) Operator is used to indicate Inheritance (In terms of Swift, we can even compare it with Type Annotations.
+The Colon (`:`) Symbol is used to indicate Inheritance (In terms of Swift, we can even compare it with Type Annotations.
 We can infer that the SubClass is of Superclass `Type`).
-The `override` keyword is used for overriding the Non-`private` Computed Properties, Methods and even Initializers of the superclass.
+The `override` keyword is used for overriding the Non-`private` instance methods, type methods, instance properties, type properties, initializers and subscript of the super class.
 The `super` keyword is used for accessing the Non-`private` members of the super class from the subclass.
 Always, the overridden members are given priority when called from the child classes.
 A simple example is given below:

 **Example 7:**
 ```swift